Paul Murphy (Massachusetts politician)

 Paul Maurice Murphy (February 24, 1932 – January 22, 2020) was an American politician and judge from the state of Massachusetts.

-Personal life
+Early life

 He was born in Brockton, Massachusetts, the son of Judge Maurice J. Murphy and Edith Saxton Murphy.
 He graduated from Williams College, where he played baseball, and Boston University School of Law.
 He was a second lieutenant in the U.S. Air Force.

 Political career

 He served in the Massachusetts House of Representatives from 1961 to 1974, representing the 11th Plymouth district from 1971 to 1974.
 He lost renomination in 1974.

 Judicial career

 He was appointed by President George H. W. Bush as an administrative law judge in the Social Security Administration, a position he held for 25 years.

+Personal life and death

+Murphy married Marcia McGahan with whom he had 4 children, Sarah Murphy Brown, Charles Murphy, Emily Murphy Doyle, and Andrew Murphy.

+He died on January 22, 2020.